benjymous/annotations/sandman/sandman.41.md

 - Stephen White <sfwhite@sciborg.uwaterloo.ca> identified raves and "E".
 - Si Rowe <sirowe@pop.cis.yale.edu> noted a pun, Dream's investment of the priests in the Special, the rhino, and foreshadowing.
 - Andrew Farrell (afarrell@maths.tcd.ie) noted Desire's domain.
 - David Henry (dhenry@plains.NoDak.edu) noted a possible Tori ref, and added a kind of floater.
 - Carl Fink (carlf@panix.com) noted Dream's parallel use of  compulsion.
 - Lance Smith <lsmith@cs.umn.edu> consulted the OED for fannies, bonces, and rhinos.
+- Richard Munn noted the grandson hiding behind a tree, and Delirium's effect on the Threshold's floor.

 ## Appendix: Fannies and Other Aunts